- Reproductive Decisions, Training in

 - Adolescents, Protecting: Ensuring Access to Care and Reporting Sexual Activity and Abuse

 - Health Education

-- Reversible Contraception Methods
+- Contraception Methods for Medicare Patients

 The American Academy of Family Physicians believes physicians should seek to, through extensive patient education and counseling, decrease the number of unwanted pregnancies.
 However, should a woman become pregnant, it is her legal right to make reproductive decisions.